libsdl-org/libtiff/doc/internals.rst

 Library Configuration
 ---------------------

-Information on compiling the library is given :ref:`build` elsewhere in this documentation.
+Information on compiling the library is given :doc:`build` elsewhere in this documentation.
 This section describes the low-level mechanisms used to control the optional parts of the library that are configured at build